 The only child of a musical duo, they knew she was trouble when she wouldn't give back the microphone at age two.
 As a child, she performed American standards and Broadway tunes with her mother at seniors' and children's events, and sang sea shanties and calypso tunes with her guitarist-singer father.

-She studied musical theater at Walnut Hill School for the Arts outside of Boston, performing at the Edinburgh Fringe Festival and Lincoln Center, and later earned her B.A. in Musicology from Oberlin.
+She studied voice for 9 years, and majored in musical theater at Walnut Hill School for the Arts outside of Boston, performing at the Edinburgh Fringe Festival and Lincoln Center.
+She later earned her B.A. in Music from Oberlin College.

-She spent her 20's in Brooklyn as an electro-pop dancer and composer, comedic environmental performance artist, yoga teacher, and massage therapist.
-A lover of long soaks in foreign cultures, she has performed and generally gallivanted in New Zealand, Europe, and various countries in Latin America.
-You may find her with a guitar, ukulele, or drumming on the beach.
+She spent her 20's in Brooklyn as an electro-pop dancer, "Bio-Pop" composer (Suspicious Package), comedic environmental performance artist, yoga teacher, and massage therapist.
+A lover of long soaks in foreign cultures, she has performed and gallivanted in New Zealand, Europe, and various countries in Latin America.
+You may find her with a guitar, ukulele, teaching kiddos music, or drumming on the beach.

 Channing is a multi-instrumentalist and songwriter, playing clarinet, saxophone, banjo, vocals, piano, and whatever else will make you dance!
 She performs in the Boulder-Denver area as well as regularly in the British Virgin Islands.